kersorianek/mon-portfolio/_posts/2023-01-24-The-Benefits-of-Collboration-Between-Business-Analyst-and-Project-Manager.md

 ---
 layout: post
-title: Mastering the Art of Project Scheduling as a Beginner
+title: The Power of Collaboration Between Business Analysts and Project Managers
-subtitle: Learn how to create a project schedule as a beginner project manager, step-by-step.
+subtitle: How a Collaborative Approach Can Lead to Better Outcomes for Your E-Commerce Website Project
 tags:
   [
        project management,